gajajarosz/hidden-structure/README.txt

 SAMPLE SIZE \\TODO: figure out more intuitive option here to distinguish batch and online
 - this means different things for different learning models, but higher numbers mean slower runtime and more consistent performance
 - The batch model (learner 1) should be set to something like 20-100
 - For other model (learner 2), this indicates how many data forms are sampled and processed before the grammar is updated.
-If it’s set to 1, it will be an online learner, but it can also be set higher to take larger samples before updating.
+- If it’s set to 1, it will be an online learner, but it can also be set higher to take larger samples before updating.

 \\While count < 50 is the bit in POEM where sample size is set for online

-\\TODO: add grammar sample size, remove sample size for online and batch (because batch walks through all data)
+\\TODO: add grammar sample size, remove sample size for online and batch (because batch walks through all data) GRAMMAR SAMPLE SIZE
+-this is the number of times that a grammar is sampled during each round of learning

 ITERATIONS\\TODO: figure out difference for batch and online
 - this the number of passes through the data for batch algorithms and the number of times individual data forms are processed for online algorithms
 - reasonable values are something like 100-1000

 INITIAL BIAS
 - If your grammar file encodes which constraints are markedness and which are faithfulness, you can set this to 1 to begin with an M >> F grammar.
-You can encode M vs. F in your grammar file - it’s the sixth field of the constraint names section.
+- You can encode M vs. F in your grammar file in the 6th field of the constraint names section.
 In the sample file they are all set to 1.
 - set this to 0 by default

 LEARNER